smcclab/smc-course/_lectures/11-performing.md

 {% include slides/title.html %}

-# Computer Music Setups I have known
+# Computer music setups I have known

 Not sure if meme or serious lecture (?)